rotki/docs/usage-guides/advanced/database-access.md

+---
+description: How to open and query the encrypted rotki SQLite database using DB Browser for SQLite or sqlcipher CLI.
+---

 # Accessing the database manually

 To detect potential problems with data or modify the state of the database, you might need to access it manually.
 Here’s a guide on how to do this using `DB Browser for SQLite` or `sqlcipher` CLI tool.